seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-an entry the Boss would have filled somewhere else, which put a stop inside the noise floor on one coin and emptied a whole section on four others — the same mistake with opposite signs, invisible in both directions because each number was internally consistent with the price it was measured at. **Three of 25–28 and three of 29–32 are the same defect wearing six shapes** — the run decided something correctly and did not say it — which is why every one of them is checked against an artifact and never against the run's memory of its own answer.
+an entry the Boss would have filled somewhere else, which put a stop inside the noise floor on one coin and emptied a whole section on four others — the same mistake with opposite signs, invisible in both directions because each number was internally consistent with the price it was measured at. **45–48 name four more of the same run, and the audit that found them is the one §7 cannot make of itself:** every one was invisible from inside, because a run that skips a stage skips the check on it, and three of the four were caught only by reading the answer against the state file beside it. **Three of 25–28 and three of 29–32 are the same defect wearing six shapes** — the run decided something correctly and did not say it — which is why every one of them is checked against an artifact and never against the run's memory of its own answer.
 A rule stated in §2 and